mstevenson32/RFP/README.md

 •	WLAN diagrams by site
 IT Team Minimum Requirements	After performing surveys, some analysis, discussions, and knowing the infrastructure, IT minimum requirements can be analyzed.
 For example, one area of responsibility will be core network systems and operations.
 Hardware could be near or past support, but the IT team resources are capable of handling.
 Additionally, hardware could be near or past support, but external resources may be necessary for one-time install then hand off daily operations and support to the internal team.
 Even another scenario is when the IT team has zero knowledge and the external team has to conduct an install and own support for the short or long-term whatever is decided best for the environment.
 Existing critical IT systems and any gaps would be certifications, training or role filling opportunities.
 Based on cost benefit analysis, team members individual goals, and the timing for any training multiple option paths will be available.
 Usually existing resources running at 100% are not available for training until their loads can be lightened.
 Additionally, other resources are happy as-is and do not desire career path changes or challenges for growth.
 IT External Dependencies	After performing surveys, some analysis, discussions, and knowing the infrastructure, then comparing how much is relying on external dependencies can a strategic discussion be explored for the risks and rewards for any adjustments.
-For example, the current JDE consultant in Chicago is very good, knows the environment very well but may also be a single point of failure high risk without any documentation to rely on.
+For example, the current consultant is very good, knows the environment very well but may also be a single point of failure high risk without any documentation to rely on.
 All areas where current external dependencies are in place will be analyzed and discussed.
 This also applies where external dependencies are level 2 and level 3 escalation points.
 If a level 1 resource is only responsible to call up level 2 then there are opportunities for training to troubleshoot or other ways to increase efficiencies.
 IT Cloud Analysis	Cloud is still a scary topic for many organizations.
 In recent years the guaranteed uptimes have gone up while costs have normalized.
 Instead of paying for 97% uptime annually the trends are getting over 99% and higher but are always flexible in contract terms and infrastructure design.
 After performing surveys, some analysis, discussions, and knowing the infrastructure and contracts for licensing, strategic discussions can be explored for opportunities in areas to increase efficiencies and IT systems flexibility.
 The timing can vary depending on enterprise agreements with large partners like Microsoft, IBM etc.
-IT Unification Strategy	Short-Term and Long-Term IT Unification Strategies: Usually towards the end of the engagement term (sometimes earlier) an official Guidance report with strategies combined with information and output from earlier analysis is presented to unify the current Litex IT environment under one qualified individual with updated IT organizational chart and, if necessary, recommend proposed employees.
+IT Unification Strategy	Short-Term and Long-Term IT Unification Strategies: Usually towards the end of the engagement term (sometimes earlier) an official Guidance report with strategies combined with information and output from earlier analysis is presented to unify the current IT environment under one qualified individual with updated IT organizational chart and, if necessary, recommend proposed employees.
 Timeline for Execution
 Key project dates are outlined below.
 Dates are best-guess estimates and are subject to change until a contract is executed.
 Description	Start Date	End Date	Duration
-Project Start	5/25/2018	TBD	520 Hours
+Project Start	TBD	520 Hours
 Supplied Materials
 The following materials are to be supplied by Client for this project.
-For Company, LLP  to meet project goals, this material must be supplied on schedule.
+For Company  to meet project goals, this material must be supplied on schedule.
 Materials to be supplied by Client.
 Due Date*
 Any existing company and IT org charts	DATE